Barleead/Quilting/README.md

 Google provided the code for this aspect of the project.
 I felt it was a good addition as I travel looking for crafting stores and a good map resource is essential.
 It defaults to Joann’s Fabric and Crafts as that supply store is a favorite of mine

 **inches/Centimeter Converter:**
-Convert user input between two formats and display the result. (

 Many times I have gotten a pattern from someone and it would be in cm and I would have to convert it to inches before I could use it.
 Also, outside the US, the metric system is used so the dimensions of cloth pieces may be deceptive.

 **Email contact form:**
-Form that accepts information from user and lets them know whether or not it was successful

 A way for fellow crafters to share ideas with the site or ask questions of me.